darrenhu0803/cf_ai_email_helper/README.md

 ### Overview

 This app uses **Google OAuth 2.0** to securely access your Gmail.
 You'll create OAuth credentials in Google Cloud Console, then configure them locally.
-Your credentials stay on your machine and are **never committed to Git**.

 ---